 Do you find drawing or sketching to be an integral part of your process, why or why not?

-Is there any particular artworks or artist that surprises you, inspires you or repulses you?
+Are there any particular artworks or artists that surprise you, inspire you or repulse you?

 Can you tell us about some of your successes and challenges?

 My biggest challenge was my first one-man show at ‘The Millennium Centre’ in Norwich.
 It is a very public venue and I was petrified at the idea of standing alone to all the criticism and flak that would come my way.
 I was pleasantly surprised by all the kindness and constructive views that were put forward which boosted my confidence no end, plus the added bonus of making several sales and commissions.

 Starting to paint was a huge challenge.
 After years of visualizing in the agencies, my style of work was ingrained in me.
 However, it was not how I envisaged my paintings to look but good fortune led to us living in Cornwall for two years, a beautiful county steeped in artistic history (particularly The Newlyn School of painters) and the images and how I would tackle them soon materialised in my head.

 When and why did you decide to start painting full time?

 2007.
 The concept of painting full time is something that had been building up over many years.
 It was as inevitable as Spring following on from a long, hard Winter.

 My half litre tin of Flake White.
 Because of health and safety gone mad Great Britain has banned its sale due to the heavy lead content.
 It can only be purchased for restoration work with written government authority.
 It has a wonderful iridescent quality and over time it yellows slightly, something I have tried to re-create but up until now, unsuccessfully.
 As you can imagine I use it very sparingly.